gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 </div>

-In this post, I thought I'd go through some of the graphics techniques that were showcased in the demo and that I think are exciting.
+In this post, I thought I'd go through some of the graphics techniques that were showcased in the release and that I think are exciting.

 ### Path tracing